Kimberly Akimbo (musical): Productions

-Off-Broadway
+Off-Broadway (2021)

 Kimberly Akimbo's premiere production ran Off-Broadway from December 8, 2021 to January 15, 2022 (with previews beginning on November 6), at the Linda Gross Theater in Manhattan, produced by the Atlantic Theater Company.
 Directed by Jessica Stone, its cast included Tony Award-winner Victoria Clark, Tony nominee Steven Boyer, Alli Mauzey, and Justin Cooley.
 Set design was by David Zinn; costume design was by Sarah Laux; lighting design was by Lap Chi Chu; sound design was by Kai Harada; choreography was by Danny Mefford; and orchestrations were by John Clancy, with additional musical arrangements by Macy Schmidt.

-Broadway
+Broadway (2022–2024)

 The show then moved to Broadway's Booth Theatre with the same cast, beginning previews on October 12, 2022 with an official opening on November 10, 2022.
 It was produced by David Stone, the Atlantic Theater Company, James L. Nederlander, LaChanze, John Gore, Patrick Catullo and Aaron Glick.
 For this production, the entire creative team remained except for Chu's lighting, who was replaced by Jeanette Oi-Suk Yew.
+The show received rave reviews from the critics.
+The show received eight 2023 Tony Award nominations, winning for best musical, book, score, leading actress, and supporting actress.
+The production played its final performance on April 28, 2024, having played 32 previews and 612 regular performances.

+North American Tour (2024)

+In April 2023, it was announced that the show will embark on a 60-city North American national tour.
+The tour launched in September 2024 at the Denver Center for the Performing Arts.
+In July 2024, it was announced that Carolee Carmello would play the title character, with the rest of the cast being announced in August.
+The cast includes five understudies from the original Broadway company, as well as Valerie Wright who will continue on the road with the production as the standby for Kimberly.
+Carmello played her final performance with the tour in Cleveland on July 27, 2025, with Ann Morrison taking over the role of Kim starting on July 29th.

+Planned Canadian productions

+In March 2025, it was announced that Kimberly Akimbo will have its Canadian premiere at the Segal Centre for Performing Arts, where it will play between November 23 and December 21, 2024.
+The musical will then transfer to Toronto, where it will play at the CAA Theatre between January 14 and February 8, 2026.
+Louise Pitre will star in the title role.

+The Arts Club Theatre Company in Vancouver will present a regional production of Kimberly Akimbo, which will run in April and May 2026.